asahicantu/az400/labs/Lab06.md

-# Lab 06 Integrating External Source Control with Azure Pipelines
+# Lab 06 - Integrating External Source Control with Azure Pipelines

-## Lab overview
+## Overview

 With the introduction of Azure DevOps, Microsoft offers developers a new continuous integration/continuous delivery (CI/CD) service called Azure Pipelines that enables you to build continuously, test, and deploy to any platform or cloud.
 It has cloud-hosted agents for Linux, macOS, and Windows; powerful workflows with native container support; and flexible deployments to Kubernetes, VMs, and serverless environments.Azure Pipelines provides unlimited CI/CD minutes and 10 parallel jobs to every GitHub open source project for free.
 All open source projects run on the same infrastructure that our paying customers to use.
 That means you’ll have the same fast performance and high quality of service.
 Many of the top open source projects are already using Azure Pipelines for CI/CD, such as Atom, CPython, Pipenv, Tox, Visual Studio Code, and TypeScript-and the list is growing every day.
 In this lab, you’ll see how easy it's to set up Azure Pipelines with your GitHub projects and how you can start seeing benefits immediately.